DonJayamanne/typescript-notebook/README.md

 * Run JavaScript, TypeScript code in node.js

 ## Roadmap
-* In progress
 * Debug JavaScript, TypeScript code in node.js
 * Tensorflow Visualization in node.js using (`@tensforflow/tfjs-vis`)
 * Html output for Dataframes when using Danfojs in node.js
 * Plotly support when using Danfojs in node.js
 * Plotlyjs without having to install Plotly
-* Short/long term term
 * Vega plots without having to install vega

 ## Known issues
 * Source maps do not work when debugging